 The legal definition of “negligence” is different for medical professionals in Pennsylvania than it is for motor vehicle drivers, property owners, and virtually anyone else who might be named as a defendant in a personal injury claim.
 Rather than a general “duty of care” that requires responsible behavior based on what an average person would do under specific circumstances, medical professionals are supposed to follow a “standard of care” based on how other equally educated and experienced medical professionals would respond to a particular situation.

-This means that even if a doctor makes a mistake that leads to a patient suffering physical harm, that fact by itself does not necessarily serve as valid grounds to sue.
+Even if a doctor makes a mistake that leads to a patient suffering physical harm, that fact by itself does not necessarily serve as valid grounds to sue.
 For example, a high-pressure environment like a packed emergency room might make even the most qualified physician more prone to making small mistakes, so a patient injured while being treated in an ER might not be able to argue that their doctor acted “unreasonably” under the circumstances, compared to what any other medical professional would be capable of.

 On the other hand, if a doctor acts negligently, increasing the risk of serious harm that a patient ultimately suffers from, the patient or their estate would have a viable medical malpractice claim.
 An Allentown medical malpractice attorney can help you take legal action after a surgical error, misdiagnosis, birth injury, medication error, or other type of doctor’s mistake.
 At Ostroff Godshall Injury and Accident Lawyers, we will bring in top medical specialists and experts to review the facts in your case and to provide testimony and analysis, including projecting the full extent of injuries and how they will affect our client’s day-to-day life.
 This is necessary to obtain full and fair compensation.